tisan-das/tisan-das.github.io/_posts/2023-01-21-Interesting-concepts-of-Docker.md

 ![Concept 01: Docker Image is built with layers: Image Inspect Config](/images/docker-concept/ImageInspect_Config-dark.png){: .dark }
 _Concept 01: Docker Image is built with layers: Image Inspect Config_

-Note: Remote images do also contain intermediate steps, however, those intermediate layers aren't generally pulled from the repository.
+> Remote images do also contain intermediate steps, however, those intermediate layers aren't generally pulled from the repository.
+{: .prompt-info }

 Docker ImageIDs are nothing but SHA-256 of the image configuration along with metadata.